luketudge/introduction-to-programming/topics/types.md

-The result in such cases is always a float, even if the resulting quantity is a whole number:
+The result of a mathematical expression containing a mixture of integers and floats is always a float, even if the resulting quantity is a whole number:

 ```python